 What is the GLBA Safeguards Rule?

-The GLBA Safeguards Rule is a regulatory framework that mandates financial institutions to implement comprehensive security measures, including an information security risk management (SIRM) program, for protecting customer data.
+The GLBA Safeguards Rule is a regulatory framework that mandates financial institutions to implement comprehensive security measures, including an information security risk management (ISRM) program, for protecting customer data.
 Originally established in 2003 and known formally as the Standards for Safeguarding Customer Information, the rule outlines a multi-layered approach involving administrative, technical, and physical safeguards.
 Its primary goal is to ensure the security and privacy of customer information.
 The Federal Trade Commission (FTC) most recently updated these guidelines on December 9, 2021, with the amendments, termed the Final Rule, becoming effective in June, 2023.

 The Department of Education, which oversees GLBA compliance for higher education institutions handling Federal Student Aid (FSA) data, has also made several updates.
 Most notably, it has recently updated the Student Aid Internet Gateway (SAIG) Agreement to incorporate the GLBA Safeguards Rule.
 You can read about how the GLBA Safeguards Rule affects higher education institutions in our separate guide, GLBA Compliance in Higher Education: A Complete Guide.